DeutscheBahnAG/components/README.md

 # DB React components

 React components for building websites and applications fast in the look and feel of Deutsche Bahn AG.

 ## Usage

-On the repository for your web app or site that will include the components, add this repository as a dependency in your `package.json`.
+On the repository for your web app or site that will include the components, add the NPM packages if this repository as a dependency in your `package.json`.

 ```bash
 yarn add @db-design/styles;